SERVING CENTRAL ONTARIO

 MEMBER OF THE ORDER OF CANADA

-Hoffert's most recent jazz recording, "How High The Bird", is an iconclastic shuffling of the "standards" and "be-bop" deck with music partner-drummer, Jim Gelcer.
+One of Hoffert's recent jazz recording, "How High The Bird", is an iconclastic shuffling of the "standards" and "be-bop" deck with music partner-drummer, Jim Gelcer.

 "Congrats on a great record!" - Jaymz B, Jazz FM 91.1